ninjadroid/simple-sinatra-app-deploy/README.md

  - Create the target host instance with the relevant ports open
  - Create a deployment user on the target host
  - Login to the target host as the deployment user and:
-   - Install prerequisite packages (git, rvm, nginx)
+   - Install prerequisite packages (git, ruby rvm, nginx)
    - Configure Nginx
    - Clone the repository in a timestamped path and link as the current deployment
    - Start WEBRick for the application and keep running in the background